 The thing that needs to be said is that being pro-nonhuman animals does not automatically mean being anti-anyone.
 Because guess what?
 It’s not about us.
 Any of us.
-The humans and their organisations and institutions clamouring and waving their hands in outrage at the back of the room are not victims.
+The humans and their organisations and institutions clamouring and waving their hands in outrage at the back of the room, claiming it’s all about them and grabbing media attention are not victims.

 Perhaps it should also be noted that if we consider that the first paragraph of this essay is a personal attack, then it may well come from the voice of our conscience.
 When I was young, there was a saying, ‘If the cap fits, wear it’.
 Be vegan.